 The responsibility for publishing information on the individual standards of performance and making consumers aware of the Regulations rests with the companies.
 It is intended that any payments made under the scheme will be made automatically by the company to the individual with certain necessary exemptions which are listed in detail in the regulations.

-It is intended that the Regulations will come into force by 1 March 2014.
+The Regulations will come into force from 1 April 2014.

-The document also includes a draft Regulatory Impact Assessment and draft Equality Screening Form to establish the impact of the Regulations on the community as a whole.
-Views and comments are also welcomed on these documents.
+The document also includes a Regulatory Impact Assessment and Equality Screening Form to establish the impact of the Regulations on the community as a whole.

 1. Introduction